Cottonwood Classical Student Daily Dress Expectations

 Student dress should reflect a seriousness of purpose.
 To that end, clothing must be neat, clean, appropriate, modest, and not distracting to the learning environment.
 It is the school's prerogative to determine what is objectionable.
 Ultimately, clothing that depicts ideology contrary to Cottonwood Classical philosophies and policies, whether stated or implied, is prohibited.
 The paragraphs below further outline the dress expectations for Cottonwood Classical students.

 All Cottonwood Classical students are required to wear the CCPS polo (any color), Mondays through Thursdays each week.
-On Fridays, students are allowed to wear an approved Cottonwood Classical spirit shirt.
-All students leaving campus for a school sponsored event must wear the blue Cottonwood Classical polo.
-Students in the IB program may wear their IB polo's in lieu of the Cottonwood Classical polo, Mondays through Thursdays.
+On Fridays, students are allowed to wear an approved Cottonwood Classical spirit shirt or a college or university shirt.
 Students may wear clean pants, jeans, shorts, and/or skirts of their choice as long as they meet the expectations set below (see Other Dress Code Expectations for further clarification of dress code policies and rules).

 When inside the building, the Cottonwood Classical polo must be the outer, visible shirt.
 The CCPS polo cannot be covered by long-sleeve shirts, hooded sweatshirts ("hoodies"), other sweaters, and/or jackets.
 Students may bring the above mentioned items to school for use outside.
 Students needing to wear layered clothing must wear this clothing underneath the Cottonwood Classical polo.